Summer Solstice 2012

 by Seasonal Wisdom on June 18, 2012

 Happy summer solstice!
-Summer begins officially in the Northern Hemisphere on June 20, 2012, at 7:09 P.M.
-(EDT).
-We’re celebrating another year at Seasonal Wisdom by sharing the news you need to know about the summer solstice — including some old facts and folklore you probably didn’t know about this important day.
+Summer begins officially.
+We’re celebrating another summer at Seasonal Wisdom by sharing the news you need to know about the summer solstice — particularly old facts and folklore you probably didn’t know about this important day.

 Vintage photo of children with pet is courtesy of chicks57 on Flickr.